Anthony Perkins: Legacy

-Perkins was a part of Philippe Halsman's famous "Jump" series, in which Halsman requested all famous sitters to leap for him under the impression that while people were trained in many other things, no one was ever taught how to jump.
-Alongside famous Hollywood contemporaries such as Eartha Kitt, Audrey Hepburn, Marilyn Monroe, Sammy Davis Jr., Grace Kelly, Sophia Loren, and even Tab Hunter, Halsman's photo of a jumping Perkins has been widely reproduced and shared over the years.
+Perkins was a part of Philippe Halsman's "Jump" series, in which Halsman requested all featured celebrities to leap for him under the impression that while people were trained in many other things, no one was ever taught how to jump.
+Alongside numerous Hollywood contemporaries such as Eartha Kitt, Audrey Hepburn, Marilyn Monroe, Sammy Davis Jr., Grace Kelly, Sophia Loren, and Tab Hunter, Halsman's photo of a jumping Perkins has been widely reproduced and shared over the years.

 For his work, Perkins received two stars on the Hollywood Walk of Fame: one for motion pictures (6821 Hollywood Blvd.) and one for television (6801 Hollywood Blvd.).

-It was not just his professional life that became part of Perkins's legacy.
-He was outspoken about politically-left causes, making him appealing to liberals.
-He was recognized by numerous minorities, including the ones he belonged to, as a tireless advocate for the causes he stood for, such as civil rights, feminism, and (even despite his own closeted nature) LGBTQ rights and same-sex marriage.
-By the late 1960s, just as the Stonewall riots hit their stride and gay rights protests began to appear all over the country, Perkins and his lover Grover Dale were seen as role models for gay professionals who wanted to have open relationships.

 His death from AIDS-related causes also greatly affected how he was remembered.
 Alongside Rock Hudson, Perkins is considered one of the most significant actors to have died from the disease.
-There were countless tributes to him around the world, pouring in from news stations and average citizens.
-In New Zealand, Perkins was one of the many famous people honored in their national AIDS remembrance quilt in 1994.
+There were countless tributes to him around the world, coming from news stations and average citizens.
+In New Zealand, Perkins was one of several notable people honored in their national AIDS remembrance quilt in 1994.

-Although rumors had always persisted, Perkins was not confirmed as gay until a posthumous biography by Charles Winecoff entitled Split Image: the Life of Anthony Perkins was published in 1996.
-The book delves deep into Perkins's personal life and his battle with his sexuality while being a poster-child for heterosexual men, something the author claimed deeply tormented him.
-The biography's publication led to Perkins being featured in numerous gay magazines, most notably The Advocate.
+Although rumors had always persisted, Perkins was not confirmed as gay until a posthumous biography by Charles Winecoff titled Split Image: the Life of Anthony Perkins was published in 1996.
+The book is about Perkins's personal life and his battle with his sexuality while being, during the first years as an actor, a poster-child for heterosexual men, something the author claimed deeply tormented him.

-In 2005, former partner Tab Hunter released the memoir Tab Hunter Confidential, in which he publicly came out as a gay man.
+In 2005, former partner Tab Hunter released the memoir Tab Hunter Confidential, in which he publicly came out as gay.
 In the autobiography, he admitted to his relationship with Perkins for the first time after having previously denied it to biographers.
-He detailed their three- to four-year affair, with its many ups and downs.
-"We were both drawn to each other because we were both ambitious young actors swimming in the Hollywood fishbowl," Hunter wrote, "where the waters are dark and murky and treacherous, especially if you've got a 'secret.
-This returned public interest to Perkins once more, this time as both a cinematic and gay icon.
+He detailed their three to four-year affair, with its many ups and downs.
+"We were both drawn to each other because we were both ambitious young actors swimming in the Hollywood fishbowl," Hunter wrote, "where the waters are dark and murky and treacherous, especially if you've got a 'secret.'"